venura9/jekyll-TeXt-theme/_posts/2020-07-23-whats-up-azure-july-2020.md

 ### [Public Preview for Azure Monitor for VMs on Arc Enabled Servers](https://azure.microsoft.com/en-us/updates/public-preview-for-azure-monitor-for-vms-on-arc-enabled-servers/)

+* Azure Arc allows you to manage your on-premises infrastucutre the same we as you would manage resource on Azure.
+This includes your Servers, Kubernetes Clusters and Azure Data Services Running on Arc.
+As announced at Inspire, Azure Arc is getting closer to GA.
+Arc will provide number of operational benefits to end-users and partners alike.

-This is effectively Azure Monitor for VMs extending to Azure Arc Instances.
+* This feature addition effectively extends Azure Monitor for VMs to Azure Arc Instances.

 ![Azure Arc](https://azurecomcdn.azureedge.net/mediahandler/acomblog/media/Default/blog/6673cca7-4ea2-43be-af88-11ffec6a6659.png)